bytesroboticmx/capsaIA/docs/source/getting_started/basic_usage.rst

 Representation Bias
 *******************

-Bias risk metric is implemented using a Metric Wrapper called **Histogram Wrapper**.
-The Histogram Wrapper will collect the activations of a target hidden layer of the model and store them in a histogram.
+Bias risk metric aims to estimate the density of our data in order to identify potential imbalances and underrepresented regions of our data landscape.
+There are many ways to perform density estimation with neural networks.
+Capsa supports a `Histogram Wrapper <../api_documentation/HistogramWrapper.html>`_ to progressively store activations of a target hidden layer of the model in order to measure density within a discrete histogram.
 The histogram is then used to compute the representation bias of a given sample during inference time.

- `Histogram Wrapper <../api_documentation/HistogramWrapper.html>`_
+For higher dimensional datasets (e.g., images, etc) the Histogram Wrapper can be seamlessly composed with the a VAE Wrapper in order to learn a histogram over the latent space from a variational autoencoder (VAE).

 Epistemic Uncertainty
 *********************

-Epistemic Uncertainty risk metric has three different measurement methodologies: **Dropout Wrapper**, **Ensemble Wrapper**, and **VAE Wrapper**.
+Epistemic Uncertainty risk metric measure the uncertainty of the model's prediction -- capturing how much we can trust the model.
+There are many ways to estimate epistemic uncertainty, ranging from Bayesian NNs and ensemble sampling, to noise contrastive methods and evidential learning.
+Capsa aims to automate the conversion of your model to use any of these types methodologies seamlessly into your training and deployment pipeline, without worrying about the underlying low-level details of the methods.
+We currently support the following methods, with more community methods coming soon!

-Dropout Wrapper adds dropout layers to the model.
+Dropout Wrapper (Srivastava et al., 2014) adds dropout layers to the model.
 During inference time, we run the model multiple times with the same input.
 This gives us both prediction and an estimate of the epistemic uncertainty (variance of the output) of the model.

-Ensemble Wrapper is the gold standard approach to accurately estimating epistemic uncertainty.
+Ensemble Wrapper (Lakshminarayanan et al., 2017) is the gold standard approach to accurately estimating epistemic uncertainty.
 It is implemented by training multiple models with same architecture, but different weights.
 During inference time, we pass a sample through each model(ensemble).
 This gives us both prediction and an estimate of the epistemic uncertainty.

 VAE Wrapper adds a decoder to a given model.
 The decoder is trained to reconstruct the input.
 During inference time, we pass a sample through the model and the decoder.
 The reconstruction loss between decoder output and the given input gives us an estimate of the epistemic uncertainty.